mahmoud/calver/entries/overview.md

 Software versioning is important.

-Without versioning, we would not be able to discuss software's past or plan software's future.
 For engineers, versioning allows us to specify precise dependencies within ever-expanding software ecosystems.
 For marketers, the version is the dynamic part of the project's brand.
 For all of us, software versioning lets us reference the past while upgrading to the future.

 <!-- Developers who do not design their versioning scheme to match
 their project are leaving valuable communication capital on the